julienXX/GettingStartedWithFSharpAndDotNetCore/README.md

 ## Implemented Tasks

 - [x] ParsingJsonFromHttpCall: Making an HTTP call to an API and parsing the JSON response
+- [x] ConnectingToPostgres: Retrieving data from PostgreSQL
-- [ ] UsingPostgres: Storing and retrieving data from PostgreSQL
+- [ ] UsingPostgres: Storing data in PostgreSQL
 - [ ] UsingRabbitMQ: Sending and consuming messages to and from RabbitMQ
 - [ ] UsingRedis: Storing and retrieving data from Redis
 - [ ] ?